 Cities are faced with increased demand for public assets while often simultaneously challenged by loss of revenues, including from parking.
 Looking ahead, one thing is certain: Designing for the greatest transition period facing transportation in the last 100 years will be interesting.
 Parking will play a critical role in the city experience.

-*Note this article was originally published in the December 2018 issue of Parking
+This article was originally published in the December 2018 issue of Parking Magazine

 Jonathan Wicks, CAPP, is a consultant at Walker Consultants.
 Email him at JWicks@ walkerconsultants.com.